-The media has focused on this legislative amendment as being the "Burqa law" as Western Australia Police reviewed its identifying people powers after a highly publicised incident involving a woman wearing a Burqa in New South Wales.
+The media has focused on this legislative amendment as being the "Burqa law" as the Western Australia Police Force reviewed its identifying people powers after a highly publicised incident involving a woman wearing a Burqa in New South Wales.
 It was found that there were some situations and deficiencies in Western Australian law that limited police ability to properly identify people.

 Those deficiencies have been addressed by this amendment.

 Section 16(4A) CIIPA provides a power for police to request the removal or adjustment of a face covering worn by the person, or to request the person do any other reasonable thing necessary to enable the officer to see the person's face or verify the correctness of any personal detail given.